AMP is an HTML framework that helps desktop-optimized sites deliver ultra-fast mobile versions of webpages.

-This has the potential to lead to better rankings.
+The increased speed has the potential to lead to better rankings.
 However, sites can generate the same signals without AMP.

 Core Web Vitals

 “There is a high likelihood that AMP pages will meet the thresholds.
-AMP is about delivering high quality, user-first experiences; its initial design goals are closely aligned with what Core Web Vitals measure today.
+AMP is about delivering high-quality, user-first experiences; its initial design goals are closely aligned with what Core Web Vitals measure today.

 This means that sites built using AMP likely can easily meet Web Vitals thresholds.”